dlang/DIPs/DIPs/DIP1xxx-ajie.md

 	deprecation period is required.
 The disadvantage is that the semantics of `ref` will remain inconsistent between function signatures and `foreach` loops.

-- Programmers could be instructed to use introspection to select when to iterate by reference or by value.
-This will make coding general-purpose non-mutating loops a lot more difficult compared to this proposal, and greatly decreases the likelihood of third-party code accepting ranges with non-copyable members.

-- `for` could be preferred over `foreach`.
-The disadvantages are the same as with the preceding alternative.

-- A library solution could be implemented that takes an `alias` compile-time parameter and chooses the iteration method on behalf of the programmer.
+- While deprecating `ref` as described by this paper, instead of implementing `foreach(auto ref ...)` a library solution could be implemented that takes an `alias` compile-time parameter and chooses the iteration method on behalf of the programmer.
 	`std.algorithm.iteration.each` [[5](#algo)] would be a good candidate.
 This concept has the following disadvantages:
     - Error messages become harder to read than with normal loops,
-    - Using `goto`, labeled `break` and `continue`, and `return` inside the loop to normal termination becomes impossible with the current rules of the language.
+    - Using `goto`, labeled `break` and `continue`, and `return` inside the loop body to jump to elsewhere in the calling function becomes impossible.
     - Needless heap allocations are caused if local variables outside the loop body are accessed.

+    Note that such a library function is not mutually exclusive with implementing `foreach` with `auto ref`.

 - The compiler could try to detect if a `foreach` loop by value can be silently rewritten with reference semantics without effect to program output and allow non-copyable